-The LLM in Health Law is a 24-credit degree program that can be completed in one academic year as a full-time student or in two academic years as a part-time student.
+The 24-credit LLM in Health Law degree program can be completed in one academic year as a full-time student or in two or more academic years as a part-time student.
 The campus program begins each fall in late August.
 Students wishing to start the LLM program in the spring or summer terms must apply for the online LLM and may be able to take campus courses with permission.

 Required Courses (credit hours)

 All campus LLM in Health Law students must complete the following courses:

 - 741 - Health Care Business and Finance (3) (fall)

 - 710 - Introduction to Health Law(3) (fall, must be taken in first term)

 - 742 - Health Law LLM Thesis Project Term 1

 - 750 - Health Law LLM Thesis Project Term 2

 Additionally, full-time students must complete the following courses:

 714 - Health Law Externship (1-3) (either semester)